martinandersson/nomagichttp/POA.md

     also make sure to finalize that response.
 Docs must be clear on this.
 - May return exceptionally, subject to standard error handling.

-### First action

-Add a post-action that blows up the HTTP exchange if response has a body and the request was `HEAD`.
-Headers applies to the fictitious would-be response, including framing headers such as `Content-Length` and `Transfer-Encoding: chunked`.
-So including a body would effectively kill framing within the connection.

   .

 - **Post action's logic** is a